-Tests to detect abnormalities
+Tests to detect abnormalities / chromosomal conditions

-You may be offered tests that can detect structural abnormalities like spina bifida, which is a defect in the development of the spine, or some chromosomal disorders like Down's syndrome, which is caused by an abnormal number of chromosomes.
+You may be offered tests that can detect structural abnormalities like spina bifida, which is a defect in the development of the spine, or some chromosomal conditions like Down's syndrome, which is caused by having an extra chromosome.
 Discuss the tests and what they mean with your midwife.